tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Welcome to the third day of Pandas!
 Open the slideshow and introduce the concepts that will be covered, highlighting the following:

 * In the previous two classes, we focused on Pandas basics and single stock evaluation.
-Today, you will transition to analyze groups of stocks (stock portfolios) to achieve the best risk-to-reward ratio for your investments.
+Today, you will transition into analyzing groups of stocks (stock portfolios) to achieve the best risk-to-reward ratio for your investments.

 * The focus of this lesson is on using Pandas to make more informed—and better!—investments.
 Get excited, as you will learn and use techniques used by financial analysts, quantitative traders, and portfolio managers.